 The more you embrace a “direct response mindset” in both offline and online marketing channels, the greater your response, ROI, sales, and profits will be.

-In multiple tests, promotions which were primary focused direct response out-pulled promotions for the same product featured branding messages.
+In multiple tests, promotions which were primarily focused direct response out-pulled promotions for the same product featured branding messages.

 Having been a direct response copywriter for close to 4 decades, the direct response mindset is ingrained in me.